Thinking of a career in medicine or the health professions?

 - Check out The Student Doctor Network, a superb resource for those aspiring to a medical profession.

 - For pre-health career advising and to learn of opportunities for gaining experience in a health care setting, current Connecticut College students may subscribe to the pre-health professions listserv.
-You'll receive emails from the official campus pre-health adviser Page Owen and Lori Balantic, both members in the National Association of Advisors for the Health Professions (NAAHP).
+You'll receive emails from the official campus pre-health advisers Page Owen and Lori Balantic, both members in the National Association of Advisors for the Health Professions (NAAHP).

 - Learn about the College's OVCS (Office of Volunteers for Community Service) student-run pre-health programs such as the Backus Hospital Practicum and Paramedic Internship Program.